passtheticket/Active-Directory-Recon/README.md

 ## Active Directory Recon

-## Recon from non-Domain-Joined Windows Computer
+## Enumeration from a non-domain joined Windows computer
 **Note:**\
 Login as an administrator user and configure your system DNS server to be the IP address of a domain controller in the target domain firstly.\
 So that you can resolve the target domain.